 - British nationals and their family members intending to enter the EEA or Switzerland for non-visit purposes after the implementation period should ensure they understand the visa/residence permit requirements, including timing and cost, before travelling

-We are able to offer advice to individuals on their immigration options in the UK and across the EEA and Switzerland after a no deal Brexit.
+We are able to offer advice to individuals on their immigration options in the UK and across the EEA and Switzerland after the end of the transition period.
 We also offer a range of Immigration services designed to ensure that businesses are fully informed and prepared for what lies ahead.
-As part of our broader Immigration solutions for HR, we can help businesses and their individual employees to understand the EU Settlement Scheme and the implications of a no-deal Brexit so that EEA/Swiss nationals can continue to be employed lawfully in the UK.
+As part of our broader Immigration solutions for HR, we can help businesses and their individual employees to understand the EU Settlement Scheme and the implications of the end of freedom of movement so that EEA/Swiss nationals can continue to be employed lawfully in the UK.
 We can also suggest strategies to maintain British employees’ ability to work on the continent.